openvinotoolkit/open_model_zoo/demos/text_detection_demo/cpp/README.md

 > **NOTE**: Refer to the tables [Intel's Pre-Trained Models Device Support](../../../models/intel/device_support.md) and [Public Pre-Trained Models Device Support](../../../models/public/device_support.md) for the details on models inference support at different devices.

-> **NOTE**: In case of composite model encoder and decoder are searched automatically: this means that model encoder should have `encoder` part in its name and model decoder should have `decoder` part.
-In this case to run the demo specify path to the encoder model (`-m_tr` parameter) and decoder model will be searched in the same path but `encoder` would be replaced with `decoder`.
-E.g.:
-> ```
-> model-text-recognition-0015:
->   model_encoder.xml
->   model_decoder.xml
 > ```

 ## Running